 Perhaps my analysis is a little too harsh.
 The film is at least visually inventive and arresting, that much can be said.
 Holograms aren’t used in any groundbreaking story manner, but in small touches, like having them disintegrate like sand upon the end of a conversation, which lends at least a little personality to their measly existence.
 And the Major’s deep dive, her hacking into another cyber-brain, provides for a darkly hallucinatory experience (albeit one that is, weirdly enough, evocative of both “Code Lyoko” and Kingdom Hearts).

 For all its attempts to divert your attention that there is little under the surface of this shell, the third act kicks in hard.
 As the pieces fall into place, things actually start getting at least a little interesting when the questions about the Major’s identity are answered.
 The thing is, as someone who was at least a little familiar with the source material, I was able to see the twist coming from a mile off.
 Maybe others won’t and will be blown away by it.
 The interesting question though, without giving too much away, is can a movie be truly accused of whitewashing when the character herself has been literally whitewashed?

-I would like to offer up a preliminary answer: who cares?
-The movie clearly doesn’t, nor does its protagonist dwell upon her revelation.
+Unfortunately, the film does not seem to care about the implications, nor does the protagonist dwell upon her revelation.
 “Ghost in the Shell” is still a dumb action movie, ground into a pulp by the Hollywood wringer.
 It may look somewhat the same as Masamune Shirow’s work, but its soul has been rent and mangled, rendered unrecognizable.
 The best I can say about the movie is that it takes the indecipherable technobabble of its source material and trades it in for a couple of entertaining and occasionally seizure-inducing combat scenes.

 My fellow Artsweek writer Ryan Hykes rates this movie an 8/10.
 And that’s why he writes album reviews.